awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps_examples.md

 ### Example 10: Require MFA to perform an API action<a name="example-ec2-mfa"></a>

-Use an SCP like the following to require that multi\-factor authentication \(MFA\) is enabled before a principal an perform an action\.
+Use an SCP like the following to require that multi\-factor authentication \(MFA\) is enabled before an IAM user or role can perform an action\.
 In this example, the action is to stop an Amazon EC2 instance\.

 ```
 {